The 10 best Studio Ghibli films

-Studio Ghibli is often regarded as the ‘Japanese Disney’; they are both animation powerhouses, are beloved by children and adults alike in their respective countries (and globally), and have produced multiple classics.
+Studio Ghibli is often regarded as the ‘Japanese Disney’; both are animation powerhouses, both are beloved by children and adults alike in their respective countries (and globally), and both have produced multiple classics.

-Founded in 1985 by directors Hayao Miyazaki and Isao Takahata, and producer Toshio Suzuki, the studio has produced 21 full-length feature films that boast an average of 89% on Rotten Tomatoes.
+Founded in 1985 by directors Hayao Miyazaki and Isao Takahata, and producer Toshio Suzuki, the studio has produced 21 full-length feature films that boast an average of 89% on Rotten Tomatoes, and they’re coming to Netflix in February, 2020.

 Despite many of the films having fantastical elements, all are rooted in immersive realism, and the characters are fully formed with understandable motivations.
 This is all coupled with the fact that the vast majority of Studio Ghibli films only use hand-drawn animation.